ReinanS/eColeta/README.md

 - Fork this repository,
 - Create a branch with your resource: `git checkout -b my-feature`
-- Commit your changes: `git commit -m 'feat: My new feature`
+- Commit your changes: `git commit -m 'feat: My new feature' `
 - Push your branch: `git push origin my-feature`